stephen-openplacement/AzureDistributionBundle/Resources/docs/02_quickstart.md

 9. Call `php app\console windowsazure:package` which creates two files into the `build` directory of your project.

-10. Deploy the `build\ServiceDefinition.cscfg` and `build\azure-1.cspkg` using the management console
+10. Deploy the `build\ServiceDefinition.cscfg` and `build\azure-1.cspkg` using the management console.
+If the Remote Desktop keys were generated successfully, add the certifcate file from `app\azure\Sf2.Web.pfx`.

 11. Import the contents of the "schema.sql" from vendor\azure\WindowsAzure\TaskDemoBundle\Resources\schema.sql into your SQL Azure database.